sgioldasis/bigdata-course-labs/coursework/Coursework.md

 wget https://athens-college.s3.us-east-2.amazonaws.com/coursework_data.zip
 ```

-Now the data are downloaded in your VM as a zip file `/home/savas/data/coursework/coursework_data.zip`.
+Now the data is downloaded in your VM as a zip file `/home/savas/data/coursework/coursework_data.zip`.
 Next you need to unzip the dataset using the command `unzip coursework_data.zip`.
 Once you do that, you will get the following three folders containing `snappy` compressed `parquet` files:

 ```text
 products_parquet/